life-of-sailing-logo

 4. Island Packet Yachts, America's Cruising Yachts Choice

-42 Motor Saile r.
-Well Equipped for $699k.
-Compare Yachts.
-Every Island Packet Is….
-VALUE.
 A Legend.
-REINVENTED.
+REINVENTED!
 Island Packet Yachts have long been known for their excellence and value.
-Under new ownership since January 2017, our commitment to these standards have only increased!
+Under new ownership since January 2017, our commitment to these standards has only increased, as evidenced by Island Packet Yachts' winning of Cruising World Magazine's 2019 Boat of the Year Award for our 349 model, and 2021 Boat of the…

 6. Island Packet Yachts: 5 Things You Should Know